Cloud-Computing-Spring-2025/handson-8-spark-sql-and-dataframes-prakathesh07/README.md

 **Objective:**
 Understand how users from different age groups engage with content based on likes and retweets.

 **Tasks:**

 - **Join Datasets**: Combine `posts.csv` and `users.csv` using `UserID`.
 - **Group by AgeGroup**: Calculate average likes and retweets for each age group.
 - **Rank Groups**: Sort the results to highlight the most engaged age group.

+  **Code Explanation**
+  Load posts.csv and users.csv as DataFrames.

+Join both DataFrames on UserID.

+Group by AgeGroup and calculate average likes and retweets using avg() aggregation.

+Save the results to outputs/engagement_by_age.csv.

 **Expected Outcome:**
 A summary of user engagement behavior categorized by age group.